meracorley/f-SHAPE-eCLIP/README.md

 python counMutationsBam.py -h
 #Outputs (.coverage files) to /coverage folders within folder for each sample.

-#Generate fSHAPE reactivity profiles for any region or transcript (expressed as BED regions) with python bedReactivities.py -h
+#Generate (f)SHAPE reactivity profiles for any region or transcript (expressed as BED regions) with python bedReactivities.py -h

 #DEPENDENCIES:
 Bedtools